MadhanMohan10/MediaHub/README.md

 - Django: Use the command `pip install django`

 ## Instructions
-1. Clone this repository to your local machine.
+1. Download the code files from the repo and unzip the folder.
 2. Install the necessary libraries as mentioned above.
+3. Make the required mirations using the command `python manage.py makemigrations` after that run the command `python manage.py migrate`.
-3. Run the Django server using the command `python manage.py runserver`.
+4. Run the Django server using the command `python manage.py runserver`.
-4. Access the web application through your web browser by visiting `http://localhost:8000`.
+5. Access the web application through your web browser by visiting `http://localhost:8000`.

 ## Demo